-One (250ml) serving of goats' milk delivers over one third of your recommended daily amount of phosphorus13,23 (which helps build strong bones and teeth and to release energy from food24,25), and more than meets your daily iodine needs (which helps keep our thyroid and metabolic rate healthy)26 and provides 425mg of potassium13 (involved in maintaining a healthy blood pressure by helping to blunt the effects of sodium27).
+One (200ml) serving of goats' milk delivers over one quarter (180mg) of your Nutrient Reference Value (NRV) of phosphorus (which helps build strong bones and teeth and to release energy from food13,16), and meets your daily iodine needs (which helps keep our thyroid and metabolic rate healthy23,26)and provides 340mg (17% NRV) of potassium13,16 (involved in maintaining a healthy blood pressure by helping to blunt the effects of sodium27).

 Goats' milk has more oligosaccharides than cows' milk, with an amount similar to human milk.
 These act as prebiotics in the gut and may help to maintain the health of the digestive tract by encouraging the growth of beneficial gut bacteria and preventing the growth of harmful bacteria22.

 1. Mintel (2010) Milk and Cream UK – May 2010 (online)

 2. Tomotake H, Okuyama R, Katagiri M, Fuzita M, Yamato M, Ota F. Comparison between Holstein cow's milk and Japanese-Saanen goat's milk in fatty acid composition, lipid digestibility and protein profile.
 Biosci Biotechnol Biochem 2006; 70:2771-2774.

 3. Alferez MJ, Barrionuevo M, Aliaga IL, Sanz-Sampelayo MR, Lisbona F, Robles JC, Campos MS. Digestive utilisation of goat and cow's milk fat in malabsorption syndrome.
 J Dairy Res 2001; 68:451-461.